Spirent/openperf/doc/dev-guide/module-packetio.md

 > We can get that by including a check in udp_send() that checks if the local_ip of the udp pcb (if not is_any) is the same as the ip_addr of the netif used to send the packet (if not, we return ERR_VAL).
 > If we then send to the socket/netconn, we get an error ERR_VAL into conn->err (do_send() has to be modified to catch more errors, see task #6880) that is translated to EINVAL.

-Note that every c++ socket object in inception _socket module_ is a finite state machine that prevents clients from being able to use LwIP code in an unintended manner.
-Hence, it should not be possible to hit this LwIP bug at all using inception socket module.
+Note that every c++ socket object in OpenPerf _socket module_ is a finite state machine that prevents clients from being able to use LwIP code in an unintended manner.
+Hence, it should not be possible to hit this LwIP bug at all using OpenPerf socket module.

 Here is the transmit sequency diagram summary: